-In Public Health Scotland, however, we know that together with our partners and people in Scotland, we can achieve it.
-We have made significant improvements in Scotland's health before.
-In the past, people and organisations across Scotland have worked together to:
+It is a bold and ambitious vision.
+We know that together with our partners and people in Scotland, we can achieve it - we have made significant improvements in Scotland's health before.
+In the past, we have:

-- Stop millions of children being killed or harmed by diseases like polio, smallpox and measles by vaccinating them - Avert countless cases of lung cancer and other illnesses caused by tobacco by banning smoking in public places - Lift many out of poverty thereby preventing early deaths, by creating a welfare state - Ensure everyone gets high quality treatment by improving access to and the safety of our healthcare services.
+- Stopped millions of children being killed or harmed by diseases like polio, smallpox and measles by vaccinating them; - Averted countless cases of lung cancer and other illnesses caused by tobacco by banning smoking in public places; - Lifted many out of poverty thereby preventing early deaths, by creating a welfare state: - Ensured millions get high quality treatment by improving access to and the safety of our healthcare services.